Faith is not competing with God's choice. Faith is how His choice becomes yours.

 Here's the key insight: God didn't just elect people to salvation.
 He elected them to salvation *through faith*.

-Read 2 Thessalonians 2:13 carefully: "God chose you as the firstfruits to be saved, through sanctification by the Spirit and belief in the truth."
+Read 2 Thessalonians 2:13 carefully: "God chose you as the firstfruits to be saved through the sanctifying work of the Spirit and through belief in the truth."
 Notice those words — *through* sanctification, *through* belief.
 Faith isn't a human addition to God's plan.
 Faith is the God-ordained *means* by which His plan unfolds.
 He didn't choose you and then leave the manner of your salvation ambiguous.
 He chose both you and the path by which you arrive.

 Think of it this way: A doctor prescribes medicine for a patient.
 The doctor chose the medicine.
 The doctor chose the patient.
 The doctor chose the cure.
 But the patient has to *take* the medicine.
 The taking is real.
 The choice is real.
 But the doctor initiated, designed, and executed the entire plan.
 The patient's action — swallowing the pill — is real, but it's not a contradiction to the doctor's sovereignty.
 It's the *means* the doctor ordained.